microshare/microshare.github.io/docs/2/general-user/quick-start/access-my-apps.md

 {% include image.html url="/assets/img/access-my-apps/microshare-manage.png" description="microshare homepage" %}

-If you want to better understand all of Microshare's tools continue on the technical documentation:
+If you want to better understand all of Microshare®'s tools continue on the technical documentation:

 ##### > [Technical](../../../technical/quick-start/overview)